shabbirshuvo/mypythonprojects/draw_circle_using_turtle_graphics/README.md

 # Drawing circle using python tuttle graphics

-This is a simple project where I have experimented with python turtle graphics and draw mane multi-colored circles to create a nice visual.
+In this simple project where I have experimented with python turtle graphics and drew many multi-colored circles to create a nice visual.

 ## Tech Stack

 Pure python